-Similarities Between Management and Administration
+Similarities and Differences Between Management and Administration

 Important Skills and Traits for Health Care Managers and Administrators

 - Leadership: All managers and administrators must exhibit ethical leadership to oversee their facilities or departments.
 Leaders actively listen to others, seek constructive criticism and consider input from staff.
-In addition, effective leadership in health care organizations centers on servant leadership.
+In addition, effective leadership in healthcare organizations centers on servant leadership.

 - Communication Skills: Clear verbal and written communication skills are essential for managers and administrators.
 Communicating how staff must operate to comply with policies, procedures and regulations is a crucial aspect of both roles.
 Professionals in either position may also be called upon to collaborate with community leaders and speak to members of the media.